Ch0pin/uncrackable/README.md

 ## Challenges

-It seems that when it comes to mobile real good challenges are few.
+It seems that when it comes to mobile, real good challenges are very few out there.
+The real objective of a challenge is to actually learn something out of it and not keep hiding flags in the assets :)

 I'll keep adding cool crackmes in this repo, so stay tuned....

 # Challenge List